jfenal/openshift-azure/ocp-3.4/README.md

 This work is based on https://github.com/WilliamRedHat

-# RedHat Openshift 3.4 cluster on Azure
+# Red Hat Openshift 3.4 cluster on Azure

-When creating the RedHat Openshift 3.4 cluster on Azure, you will need a SSH RSA key for access.
+When creating the Red Hat Openshift 3.4 cluster on Azure, you will need a SSH RSA key for access.
 Do not forget to update rhn-username, pools, etc ...

 ## Create the cluster